 If the words, “pork roast” make you think of a dry, flavorless meal, then allow me to change your mind.
-A pork sirloin roast is the rear loin of the pig and has great flavor, but it can also be very dry if cooked improperly.
+A pork loin roast has great flavor, but it can also be very dry if cooked improperly.
 It’s a lean cut with the only fat being on the outside of the roast.
 To unlock the flavor of this cut and produce a meal that your family and friends will love, season it well and baste it while it roasts.

 “Season it well” means using a good quality sea salt and being generous with it.
 It also requires using spices and herbs that pair well with pork–the options are almost endless.
 For this recipe I went with a simple seasoning that incorporates sage.
 I love sage and pork together and believe they are not only meant to be combined for breakfast sausage.
 Onion powder, garlic powder, and sea salt are the perfect base to build upon for any pork sirloin roast seasoning mix.
 Feel free to get creative with this part of the recipe.
 Now, on to the glaze…